AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

     like a call to a volatile function which takes the attribute prefix as a parameter (in the case where the prefix denotes an object or value) and references the Tasking_State state abstraction as an Input global.]
-    [On the other hand, use of the Identity, Priority, or Storage_Size attributes introduces no such dependency.]
+    [On the other hand, use of the Identity or Storage_Size attributes introduces no such dependency.]

 .. _tu-nt-tasks_and_synchronization-18: